GoekeLab/proActiv/README.md

 ### Annotation and Example Data

-The pre-calculated promoter annotation objects can be downloaded here for hg19 (Grch37): [preprocessedAnnotation](https://drive.google.com/drive/folders/1dtuP2QIKBTIQd8HecUmDZz2fCI_VaLMl?usp=sharing)
+Pre-calculated promoter annotation objects for Gencode v19 (GRCh37) are available as part of the proActiv package.
+The available annotation objects are:

+  - proActiv::reducedExonRanges.gencode.v19 : The reduced first exon
+    ranges for each promoter with promoter metadata.
+  - proActiv::promoterIdMapping.gencode.v19 : The id mapping between
+    transcript ids, names, TSS ids, promoter ids and gene ids.
+  - proActiv::annotatedIntronRanges.gencode.v19 : The intron ranges
+    annotated with the promoter information.
+  - proActiv::promoterCoordinates.gencode.v19 : Promoter coordinates
+    (TSS) with gene id and internal promoter state.

-Example junction files as produced by TopHat2 and STAR can be downloaded here: [inputFiles](https://drive.google.com/drive/folders/1R8sI97h1ZTdyxbQxG4latR9xN9FF2tq8?usp=sharing)
+Example junction files as produced by TopHat2 and STAR are available as external data.
+The reference genome used for alignment is Gencode v19 (GRCh37).
+The TopHat2 and STAR example files (5 files each) can be found at ‘extdata/tophat2’ and ‘extdata/star’ folders respectively.

+Example TopHat2 files:

+  - extdata/tophat2/sample1.bed
+  - extdata/tophat2/sample2.bed
+  - extdata/tophat2/sample3.bed
+  - extdata/tophat2/sample4.bed
+  - extdata/tophat2/sample5.bed

+Example STAR files:

+  - extdata/tophat2/sample1.junctions
+  - extdata/tophat2/sample2.junctions
+  - extdata/tophat2/sample3.junctions
+  - extdata/tophat2/sample4.junctions
+  - extdata/tophat2/sample5.junctions

 ### Estimate Promoter Activity (TopHat2 alignment)

 This is a basic example to estimate promoter activity from a set of RNA-Seq data which was aligned with TopHat2. proActiv will use the junction file from the TopHat2 alignment (see below for an example with STAR-aligned reads), and a set of annotation objects that describe the associations of promoters, transcripts, and genes, to calculate promoter activity.

 ``` r
 library(proActiv)